evgeniyarbatov/polar-vantage-v-gps/README.md

 # polar-vantage-v

-Testing GPS accuracy of Polar Vantage V
+Polar Vantage V has several options for positioning satellites:

+- GPS + Glonass (default)
+- GPS + Galileo
+- GPS + QZSS

+Which of these give better accuracy for my location?